Man wondering if addiction is a disability

 The ADA guarantees that people with disabilities have the same opportunities as everyone else to enjoy employment opportunities, purchase goods and services, and participate in state and local government programs.

-Of course, there are many aspects of modern life that fall outside the parameters of employment, consumer activities, and participation in government programs.
-Some of these other aspects are addressed in the ADA, while others are left to state and local governments.
+Many aspects of modern life extend beyond employment, consumer activities, and government programs.
+The ADA addresses some of these aspects, while others fall under state and local government regulations.
 So, is addiction a disability in California (or any other state)?
 Under the ADA, the answer is still yes.
 But the level of protection a person can expect can vary from state to state.

 Drug Addiction Employee Rights

 Under the ADA, people who have substance use disorders have certain rights as employees and as candidates for jobs.
-But neither the ADA nor any other U.S. law guarantees continued employment for people who are actively abusing alcohol or other drugs.
+Neither the ADA nor any U.S. law guarantees continued employment for those actively abusing alcohol or drugs.

 Is it Against the Law to Fire a Drug Addict?

-Here are a few examples to illustrate how the law treats the distinction between having a substance use disorder and engaging in substance abuse:
+Here are examples showing how the law distinguishes between having a substance use disorder and engaging in substance abuse:

 Can You Get Paid Disability for Having an Addiction?